spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

         #   memory: 200Mi
 ```

-You can use the values above as a baseline to get started, but the exact values you need for your pool will depend on your individual circumstances.
-You should use monitoring tools to adjust these to values that make sense.
+You can use the example values above to get started, but the exact values you need for your pool will depend on your individual circumstances.
+You should use monitoring tools to adjust to values that make the most sense.

 !!! warning
-    In general, we don't suggest setting very low CPU or memory limits for the `init`, `grpc` or `worker` containers since doing so could affect the performance of runs, or even cause runs to fail if they are set too low.
-And in particular, the worker container resource usage will very much depend on your workloads.
+    In general, we don't suggest setting very low CPU or memory limits for the `init`, `grpc`, or `worker` containers since doing so could affect the performance of runs, or even cause runs to fail if they are set too low.

+    In particular, the worker container resource usage will very much depend on your workloads.
 For example stacks with large numbers of Terraform resources may use more memory than smaller stacks.

 ## Volumes

-There are two volumes that are always attached to your run Pods:
+There are two volumes that are always attached to your run pods:

-- The workspace volume.
+- The workspace.
-- The binaries cache volume.
+- The binaries cache.

 Both of these volumes default to using `emptyDir` storage with no size limit.
 Spacelift workers will function correctly without using a custom configuration for these volumes, but there may be situations where you wish to change this default, for example:

-- To prevent Kubernetes evicting your run Pods due to disk pressure (and therefore causing runs to fail).
+- To prevent Kubernetes evicting your run pods due to disk pressure (and therefore causing runs to fail).
 - To support caching tool binaries (for example Terraform or OpenTofu) between runs.

-### Workspace Volume
+### Workspace volume

 The workspace volume is used to store the temporary workspace data needed for processing a run.
 This includes metadata about the run, along with your source code.
-The workspace volume does not need to be shared or persisted between runs, and for that reason we recommend using an [Ephemeral Volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) so that the volume is bound to the lifetime of the run, and will be destroyed when the run Pod is deleted.
+The workspace volume does not need to be shared or persisted between runs, and for that reason we recommend using an [ephemeral volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) so that the volume is bound to the lifetime of the run, and will be destroyed when the run pod is deleted.

 The workspace volume can be configured via the `spec.pod.workspaceVolume` property, which accepts a standard Kubernetes volume definition.
 Here's an example of using an ephemeral AWS GP2 volume for storage: